elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 - `warn`: will capture logging from `console.warn`, `console.error`.
 - `error`: will capture logging from `console.error`.

+!!! note
-> Capturing the console only works when initializing the elmah.io logger from code.
+    Capturing the console only works when initializing the elmah.io logger from code.
 Also, `console.log` is not captured.

 ## IntelliSense